4.4 of 85 Ratings

 Which of the following fractures would most likely require revision arthroplasty with a long-stemmed, uncemented prosthesis?

-open reduction and internal fixation with strut graft and cerclage wire.
+Open reduction and internal fixation with proximal femoral locking plate and cerclage cables

-open reduction and internal fixation with a plate, screws, and bone graft.
+Open reduction and internal fixation with iliac crest bone grafting

 During impaction of a cementless acetabular component, the posterior column was fractured and found to be displaced.
 Which of the following is considered the most appropriate surgical option?